-Commercial or trade waste disposal
+Disposing of commercial or trade waste legally

 It is illegal to dispose of commercial or trade (business) waste at a Household Waste Recycling Centre (tip).
 If your waste is flytipped and is traced back to the owner, you can be prosecuted and fined up to £50,000.
 Find advice on what you should do to ensure you do not break any laws.